-On 24 February the government granted development consent for the North London Heat and Power project, the 58th Development Consent Order (DCO) to be issued.
+On 24 February the Government granted development consent for the North London Heat and Power project, the 58th Development Consent Order (DCO) to be issued.

 It’s been a while: the last DCO to be issued was on 6 October 2016, symptomatic of the slowdown in applications.
-Indeed there are now ony seven live applications, fewer than at any time since 30 November 2011.
+Indeed there are now only seven live applications, fewer than at any time since 30 November 2011.
 The peak, in September 2014, was 27 live applications.